-Led by medical director, Timothy Morris, MD, the pulmonary function and exercise lab at UC San Diego Health System offers state-of-the-art exercise and lung function testing to:
+Led by medical director, Timothy Morris, MD, the pulmonary function and exercise lab at UC San Diego Health offers state-of-the-art exercise and lung function testing to:

 - Diagnosis lung disease.